trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 * `disableVCProofChecks`: Disables proof checks for Verifiable Credentials received from the issuer. **This should be used for testing purposes only**.

-If you're okay with all defaults being used, you can simply pass in `null`/`nil` in as the `Opts` argument.
+If you're okay with all defaults being used, you can simply pass in `null`/`nil` in as the `InteractionOpts` argument.

-Options can be set by chaining the methods together on a single line.
+Note that options can also be set by chaining the methods together on a single line.
-For example: `newOpts().setActivityLogger(...).setHeaders(...)`
+For example: `newInteractionOpts().setActivityLogger(...).setHeaders(...)`

 ### Authorization

 In this part, the actions you have to take vary greatly depending on whether you're using the Pre-Authorized Code flow or the Authorization Code Flow.

 First, you should check and see what grant types the issuer says they support.
-You can do this by using the methods available on the`IssuerCapabilities` object, which you can get by calling the `issuerCapabilities` method on your instantiated
+You can do this by checking the issuer's capabilities, which you can do by calling the `issuer` method on the `Interaction`, and then calling the `capabilities` method on that `Issuer`.
+Then, use the available methods on the `Capabilities` object:
-`Interaction` object:
 * `preAuthorizedCodeGrantTypeSupported`: Indicates whether the issuer supports the pre-authorized code grant type.
 If it does, then you can proceed with the [pre-authorized code flow](#pre-authorized-code-flow).
 * `authorizationCodeGrantTypeSupported`: Indicates whether the issuer supports the authorization code grant type.
 If it